Lamden Wallet Basics

 For basic navigation, the wallet is fairly logical.
 Some interesting pieces in the image above:

 - Menu options on the left hand side can be mostly ignored (for this basic tutorial but will be covered in the advanced tutorial).
-The only exception is the Backup Wallet option talked about later
+The only exception is the Backup Wallet and Dapp Connections options talked about later

 - Current Network top right should be “Lamden Mainnet”, the only other option is “Testnet” so unless you are testing something, stick to Mainnet

 - The preferred way to copy an account number is via the click button to the far right of each account.
 This ensures it is copied correctly

 - Lamden uses “stamps” to calculate transaction costs, stamps are equivalent to “gas” on the Ethereum blockchain